heygrady/blog/apps/blog-app/src/pages/posts/2017-07-12-starting-projects.md

 ---
 Becoming a better developer means trying out new things, but starting new things is painful.
 There's a lot of boilerplate configuration to learn (and it always seems to change).
 I've been trying to lower my personal barriers to starting new projects by practicing *getting started*.
 A prolific developer has mastered this important step.

-I recently [started a new blog](/new-blog/) because I wanted be able to practice the art of publishing often.
-I've already configured my blog to [deploy every time I push to Github](/deploying-travis/).
+I recently [started a new blog](/new-blog/) because I wanted to be able to practice the art of publishing often.
+I've already configured my blog to [deploy every time I push to GitHub](/deploying-travis/).
 Now I can easily write something down and publish it!

 This *always be publishing* mentality is vital for the node community, because node developers prefer [many small packages](https://www.wired.com/2015/04/npm-funding/).
-Although, sometimes this can [cause hassles](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/).
+Although sometimes this can [cause hassles](https://www.theregister.co.uk/2016/03/23/npm_left_pad_chaos/).
 In a very real sense, programming is the art of finding the best way to solve a problem and *writing it down*.

-The hassle of setting up and maintaining boilerplate configuration code is why [many](https://github.com/facebookincubator/create-react-app/tree/master/packages) [maintainers](https://github.com/mozilla-neutrino/neutrino-dev/tree/master/packages) have decided to create [monorepos](https://staltz.com/setting-up-a-javascript-monorepo.html), where many packages live side-by-side and share boilerplate code for testing and building and documentation.
+The hassle of setting up and maintaining boilerplate configuration code is why [many](https://github.com/facebookincubator/create-react-app/tree/master/packages) [maintainers](https://github.com/mozilla-neutrino/neutrino-dev/tree/master/packages) have decided to create [monorepos](https://staltz.com/setting-up-a-javascript-monorepo.html), where many packages live side-by-side and share boilerplate code for testing, building, and for documentation.

 Here I'm going to outline getting started on a new web package.